SoftFever/OrcaSlicer/doc/print_settings/Pellet-modded-printer.md

 In printers where it is not possible to adjust the rotation distance of the extruder motor, the pellet_flow_coefficient allows you to control the flow rate by changing the diameter of the simulated filament.

+> [!WARNING]
->**WARNING:** Modulating the extrusion by changing the diameter of the virtual filament causes an error in reading the quantity extruded by the printer within the firmware used.
+> Modulating the extrusion by changing the diameter of the virtual filament causes an error in reading the quantity extruded by the printer within the firmware used.
-For example, on a klipper firmware you will have a different reading of the print flow on the screen than the one actually in progress. using this method also causes problems with the retraction and unretraction value, as the conversion with the virtual filament alters the real values.
+> For example, on a klipper firmware you will have a different reading of the print flow on the screen than the one actually in progress.
+> Using this method also causes problems with the retraction and unretraction value, as the conversion with the virtual filament alters the real values.

 ## Extruder Rotation Volume
 The extruder rotation volume represents the volume of material extruded (in mm³) for each complete revolution of the extruder motor.
 This parameter offers greater precision in the configuration compared to the pellet flow coefficient, eliminating calculation errors due to the simulation of the virtual filament diameter.